 What are the symptoms of hypopituitarism?

 Symptoms are different for each person.
-They happen over time or right away.
+They may happen over time or right away.
 They depend on which hormones the pituitary gland is not making enough of.
-The following are common symptoms linked to certain hormones:
+These hormone deficiencies, and the symptoms they cause, include:

-- Not enough gonadotropins (luteinizing hormone and follicle-stimulating hormone).
-This affects women who have not gone through menopause.
-They may not have a menstrual cycle, or have infertility, vaginal dryness, and loss of some female traits.
-Men may have impotence, shriveling of testes, less sperm than normal, infertility, erectile dysfunction, and loss of some male traits.
+Not enough gonadotropins (luteinizing hormone and follicle-stimulating hormone).
+This affects men and women who have not gone through menopause.
+Women may not have a menstrual period.
+They may have problems with fertility, vaginal dryness, and loss of some female traits.
+Men may have problems with fertility, sexual function, and loss of some male traits.
+Children will not go through puberty.

-- Not enough thyroid-stimulating hormone.
-It often leads to an underactive thyroid.
-It may cause confusion, cold intolerance, weight gain, constipation, and dry skin.
+Not enough thyroid-stimulating hormone.
+This often leads to an underactive thyroid.
+It may cause lack of energy (fatigue), confusion, problems with cold temperatures, weight gain, constipation, and dry skin.

-- Not enough adrenocorticotropin hormone.
-This is a rare deficiency.
+Not enough ACTH (adrenocorticotropin hormone).
+This is rare.
+Your pituitary gland may not secrete ACTH if you have been taking adrenal steroid hormones and stop taking them suddenly.
 It leads to an underactive adrenal gland.
-You may have low blood pressure, low blood sugar, and tiredness, and be easily stressed.
+You may have low blood pressure, low blood sugar, feel tired, and be easily stressed.

-- Not enough prolactin.
-This rare problem may cause some women to not be able to make breast milk after childbirth.
+Not enough prolactin.
+This is rare.
+Women who lack this hormone may not be able to make breastmilk after childbirth.

 How is hypopituitarism diagnosed?